C-MORL: Multi-Objective Reinforcement Learning through Efficient Discovery of Pareto Front: Related Work

-Our approach has connections with \citep{chen2019meta} and \citep{huang2022constrained}, while distinguishing itself in terms of the training process and objectives.
+Our approach bears connections with \citep{chen2019meta} and \citep{huang2022constrained}, while distinguishing itself in terms of both the training process and objectives.
 Compared to the meta-policy approach, adaptation process is not necessary in the evaluation phase of our method.
-When presented with an unseen preference, the policy in the Pareto front with the highest utility (i.e., with the largest projection length of its return along the preference vector) is chosen as the surrogate execution policy.
+When presented with an unseen preference, the policy in the Pareto front with the highest utility is chosen as the surrogate execution policy.
 In contrast to \citep{huang2022constrained, kim2024scale}, we do not aim at solving a constrained RL problem for training the working policy under specific preference.
-Rather, we leverage the constrained optimization steps to fill the complete Pareto front with enhanced flexibility~\citep{liu2020ipo, xu2021crpo}, and design extension and selection algorithms to explicitly promote diverse policies.
+Rather, we propose to leverage the constrained optimization steps to fill the complete Pareto front with enhanced flexibility~\citep{liu2020ipo, xu2021crpo}, and design extension and selection algorithms to explicitly promote diverse policies.
 Constrained optimization techniques are widely adopted to solve multi-objective optimization (MOO) problems. \emph{Epsilon-constraint methods} are a category of MOO techniques that involve pre-defining a virtual grid in the objective space and solving single-objective problems for each grid cell, where the optimum of each problem corresponds to a Pareto-optimal solution~\citep{laumanns2006efficient}.
 Instead of pre-defining virtual grid, this work proposes crowd distance based policy selection to address the exponential complexity in the epsilon-constraint method.